-To provide an e-commerce business owner with the website he has dreamed of, both Magento and Shopware developers made every effort and designed a certain structure for their platforms.
-Thus, if you want to choose one of the two e-commerce solutions, you should consider the following features:
+To provide an e-commerce business owner with the website he has always dreamed of, both Magento and Shopware developers have made every effort and designed a certain structure for their platforms.
+Thus, if you want to choose one of the two e-commerce solutions, you should first make a comparison considering the following attributes:

 |Support and Community||Shopware has about 40,000 Community members.
 It offers them both free and paid support.
 Thus, platform users can refer to the forum or the Developers’ Guide, which is free of charge; or they can sign up for one of the two paid advanced feature packages to have their e-business always up-to-date.||Magento developers’ global community numbers more than 100,000 members, which makes it one of the biggest developers’ communities in the world.
 Despite the fact that official support is available only for Magento Enterprise Edition customers, the CE clients can hardly have any problems with looking for the answers to their questions, for there must be an enthusiast who has experienced the same problem before and is ready to help.|

 Shopware is apparently a platform targeting the German-speaking market.
-Nevertheless, if the e-commerce company does not seek to expand internationally, competitive advantages of Shopware over Magento are immediately obvious:
+Nevertheless, if an e-commerce company does not seek to expand internationally, the competitive advantages of Shopware over Magento are immediately obvious:

 - 100% open source.
 The source code is publicly available, which makes customization possibilities infinite and allows much room for “user-driven-innovation”.